A Loaned Language?

 The Germanic origin applies to grammar, syntax, and structure.
 When it comes to individual words, the English have proved to be accomplished thieves.

 “The tycoon made a huge palaver because his brogues didn’t fit.”
 Most English speakers can figure out where the alien words are in this sentence.
-The italics being an obvious hint.
+The italics are an obvious hint.

 “Tycoon” is borrowed from the Japanese word taikun meaning a great prince.

-“Palaver” is a talk or speech and comes from the Portuguese for word palavra.
+“Palaver” is a talk or speech and comes from the Portuguese word, palavra.

 “Brogues” is a Celtic word meaning a “rough, stout shoe.”

 “The mosquito bit the ballet dancer as she ate chowder at the deli.”

 “Mosquito” is a Spanish word for “little fly.”

 “Ballet” is an entirely French word that can trace its origin to the Latin ballare, meaning dance.

 The French also gave us “chowder,” whether willingly or unwillingly, is not recorded.
 It comes from chaudière, a pot.